A direct algebraic proof for the non-positivity of Liouvillian spectral values and controlling the dissipative gap of systems with normal Lindblad operators: Abstract

 \section{Abstract}

-Markovian open quantum systems are described by the Lindblad master equation $\partial_t\rho =\L(\rho)$, where $\rho$ denotes the system's density operator and $\L$ the Liouville super-operator which is also known as the Liouvillian.
-For systems with a finite-dimensional Hilbert space, it is a fundamental property of the Liouvillian, that the real-parts of all its eigenvalues are non-positive which, in physical terms, corresponds to the stability of the system.
-The usual argument for this property is indirect, using that $\L$ generates a quantum channel and that quantum channels are contractive.
+Markovian open quantum systems are described by the Lindblad master equation $\partial_t\rho =\L(\rho)$, where $\rho$ denotes the system's density operator and $\L$ the Liouville super-operator, which is also known as the Liouvillian.
+For systems with a finite-dimensional Hilbert space, it is a fundamental property of the Liouvillian that the real parts of all its eigenvalues are non-positive.
+Analogously, for infinite-dimensional Hilbert spaces, the Liouvillian as a map on trace-class operators only has spectral values with non-positive real parts.
+The usual arguments for these properties are indirect, using that $\L$ generates a quantum channel and that quantum channels are contractive.
 We provide a direct algebraic proof based on the Lindblad form of Liouvillians.